wp-plugins/awesome-filterable-portfolio/readme.txt

 == Description ==

-Awesome Filterable Portfolio allows you to create a portfolio that you can filter its elements using smooth animations.
+Awesome Filterable Portfolio allows designers, artists, photographers to create, manage and publish a very modern and outstanding filterable portfolio that can be filtered using smooth animations.

 <h4>How to use it?</h4>
 1. Download and install the plugin